 The bus leaves from the corner of Constitucion and Basilio Badillo every half-hour in front of the Oxxo – look for the ones headed to Bocas de Tomatlan/Mismaloya.
 It costs 10 pesos and takes about half an hour.

 Once you arrive in Boca, walk down the hill towards the water and turn right to the pier, where you will see water taxis.

 Someone will be selling tickets for the water taxis, which go to every beach down the coast.
 Just tell them you are going to Quimixto.

 They depart once full, so you might have to wait a bit.

-Along the way, you’ll pass by many other scenic beaches, including Colomitos and Las Animas.
-The boat ride takes around 20 minutes.
+Along the way, you’ll pass by many other scenic beaches along Banderas Bay, including Playa Colomitos and Las Animas.
+If you’re lucky, you may even spot whales or dolphins!
+The boat ride takes around 15 minutes.

 Make sure to tell the boat captain at what time you want to get picked up from Quiumixto to get back to Boca de Tomatlan.
 The last boat is usually around 5 pm.

 If you’re taking public transit, plan to spend at least an hour and a half getting from Puerto Vallarta to Quimixto.
 It may be a bit longer if you have to wait for the boat to depart.